rumpkernel/rumprun-packages/leveldb/README.md

 headers are installed to lib/ and include/ respectivey.
 To change the installation directory, adjust INSTALL_PREFIX in the Makefile.

-Run `rumpbake` on the desired test and the benchmark programs.
-You will most likely want to use the `hw_generic` target, e.g `rumpbake hw_generic bin/db_bench.bin bin/db_bench`.
+Run `rumprun-bake` on the desired test and the benchmark programs.
+You will most likely want to use the `hw_generic` target, e.g `rumprun-bake hw_generic bin/db_bench.bin bin/db_bench`.

 Examples